Fikri1234/CRUD_REST_MUX_MySQL/README.md

 # REST-Golang-MUX-MySQL
-Web service CRUD using Golang with gorilla-MUX for create REST api and MySQL as database
+Web service CRUD using Golang with gorilla-MUX for create REST api, MySQL as database, Viper as environment variable and sqlmock assert for Testing.

 **Prerequisites**